Jamal-tech-git/Jamal-tech-git.github.io/_pages/research.md

 <img src="/images/energy_materials.jpg" alt="Energy materials" style="float:right; margin:0 0 1rem 1rem; max-width:260px;">
 I aim to contribute to a better society through advanced materials for **energy conversion** and **storage**—from ultrathin solar cells and efficient photocatalysts to high-capacity battery cathodes.

-I frequently collaborate with experimental and theoretical groups who develop new theory and synthesise novel materials and build devices; they test our predictions and we help explain observations—high-impact team projects with lots of fun along the way.
+I frequently collaborate with experimental and theoretical groups who develop new theory and synthesise novel materials, and build devices; they test our predictions and I help explain observations—high-impact team projects with lots of fun along the way.

 **Selected examples**
 - *Intrinsic point defect tolerance in selenium for indoor and tandem photovoltaics*, **Energy & Environmental Science** (2025)